SAKETSAMEER/REAL-TIME-VOICE-TRANSLATOR/README.md

 ## Usage

-The assistant will listen for your voice commands.
-It can recognize and translate your input into various languages.
+The Real-Time Voice Translator listens to your voice commands and translates them into various languages.
 Some example commands include:

 - "Translate to [language]"